 Click “Add” and enter the MAC address.
 Click “Apply.”

 That’s it!
-You have blocked a WiFi user in PLDT Home Fibr.
+You have blocked and disconnected a WiFi user in PLDT Home Fibr.
 You can block as many devices as you want.
 The blocked devices are listed in the MAC Filtering and DHCP Filtering sections where you can add or remove devices anytime.
 Make sure that you don’t block your own or your household’s devices.

 How to Block a User in PLDT Home Fibr with Google Wifi